- Education Home

 Designed for grades 2–6, but adaptable to students of all ages.

 Immerse students in the life and times of Minnesota lumberjacks.
-Costumed interpreters and an authentically recreated logging camp from the year 1900 bring history to life in a discovery learning experience.
+Costumed interpreters and an authentically recreated logging camp from the year 1900 bring history to life.

 The River Wanigan is a re-creation of life on a log drive in the spring of 1901, where students will explore a "floating cookshack" (permanently anchored), just like the river drivers from days of old.